The video link below has been aimed primarily at WordPress Sites. But some of the content will be relevant for any photography website.

 Do not stuff your page with too many repetitions of keywords.
 Good content is nuanced and has a natural balance of keyword use.

-Sites with thin content and lots of Affiliate Links offer very little to the reader.
-Google will not show a webpage in the SERP that has thin content.
+Sites with thin content and lots of Affiliate Links, or adverts offer very little to the reader.
+Google will not show a webpage in the SERP that has thin content that doesn’t meet the users intent.

-Make sure the affiliation links are secondary to your content and flag these links for what they are – commission earners.
+Make sure the affiliate links are secondary to your content and flag these links for what they are – commission earners, so the reader is in no doubt about your affiliate links.

 Give Your Page A Correct Document Outline